 You can make a simple mushroom curry in many ways, such as

-- Keto: You can substitute green peas with bell pepper or use just mushrooms.
-You can use almond paste, coconut cream, or heavy cream instead of cashew cream for the low-carb or keto-friendly diet.
+- Keto: You can substitute green peas with bell peppers or just use mushrooms.
+You can use almond paste, coconut cream, or heavy cream instead of cashew cream for a low-carb or keto-friendly diet.
 Also, use a moderate amount of onions and tomatoes for keto-adaptation.

-- Protein: Add paneer (cottage cheese), tofu, or canned or cooked chickpeas to the mushroom mutter masala curry for an extra protein boost.
+- Protein: Add paneer (Indian cottage cheese), tofu, or canned or cooked chickpeas to the mushroom mutter masala curry for an extra protein boost.

 - Green: You can also stir in some spinach leaves, or kale towards the end of the cooking time.